rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 :::

 To be clear, I don't think this is a common misconception among people working on or thinking about alignment.
+This was also a very weak trap example.
-However, it does seem like a potential trap, so I thought I would try to push readers away from the trap strongly.
+Regardless, it does seem like a potential pitfall, so I thought I would try to strongly push readers away from this mistake.

 So, there isn't an obvious way to train a purely deontological AI.
 In fact, we don't even know how to check if an AI cares about consequences or deontological